First steps - where do I start, where do I begin? (Setup GPGTools, Create a new key, Your first encrypted Mail)

 Find out how to get your friend's public key

-First, we hope we could show you, that sending secure messages isn't much harder than sending unsecure messages, once you understand the basic concept.
+First, sending an encrypted message isn't more difficult than sending unsecure messages, once you've understood the basic concept.

 Third and this might not be as clear: why should you sign messages?
 You can compare signing a message to the process of sending a sealed letter in real life.
 For one, the recipient will be able to tell if the "seal" was broken.
 If anyone has been fiddling with your message your recipients will immediately see that the signature is invalid.
 On the other hand, they can also be sure that the message did indeed come from you and not an imposter, since only you can create that signature, with your secret key.
 One could fake your email address, your name, but not your signature.
 And that's why signing is important.
 This also explains why it's EXTREMELY IMPORTANT to keep your secret key and your passphrase safe.
 Otherwise, if someone gets a hold of your secret key and your passphrase, they could forge your signature and pose as you.
 In addition, they could read your encrypted messages, and you really wouldn't want that.